Japanese FV-45J Super Hawk Multi-Role VTOL Fighter:

 Payload: Unlimited (Draws Power off the main engines).

-Maximum Effective Range: Varies with missile types, mini-missiles only (Go to Revised bomb and missile table).
-Mega Damage: Varies with mini-missile types (Go to Revised bomb and missile table).
+Maximum Effective Range: Varies with missile types, mini-missiles only (See revised bomb and missile tables for details.)
+Mega Damage: Varies with mini-missile types (See revised bomb and missile tables for details.)

 Rate of Fire: Equal to the total number of hand to hand attacks per melee.
 The missiles can be fired one at a time, or in volleys of two, four, or eight.